 Additionally, we utilize the automated thermal brake inspection system and newly installed lane changers at our Anthony and Lordsburg ports of entry.
-There are two (2) major ports of entry located on I-10 (Anthony & Lordsburg), two (2) on I-40 (Gallup & San Jon) and one (1)
+There are two (2) major ports of entry located on I-10 (Anthony & Lordsburg), two (2) on I-40 (Gallup & San Jon) and one (1) on I-25 (Raton).

-Page 26 of 72 last updated on: 9/6/2022 3:13:57 PM on I-25 (Raton).
 We also have one (1) port of entry at the international border with Mexico which is located in Santa Teresa, N.M.
 Additionally, we have two (2) mobile platforms (1 van, 1 trailer) that we utilize at more remote locations and at our smaller ports of entry in order to interdict those commercial motor vehicles using US Highways and State Roads.